Resources for Library and Knowledge Services staff interested in setting up an institutional repository (IR).

 Over the last few years there has been an increase in NHS Trusts setting up their own institutional repositories for capturing research outputs from publicly funded research, patient information, audits, quality improvement and more – putting knowledge management into action.

-For more information, or if you’d like to be involved, please contact Cate Newell, [email protected]
+For more information, or if you’d like to be involved, contact Helene Gorring on [email protected].

-Join in the national discussion on NHS Repositories, by signing up to [email protected] – subscribe at www.jiscmail.ac.uk/NHS-REPOSITORIES.
+You can also join in the national discussion on NHS Repositories.
+Sign up at www.jiscmail.ac.uk/NHS-REPOSITORIES.

 Institutional Repository Toolkit